-- Monitoring your horse’s hay input can be easy if you feed set amounts daily, it’s a bit harder if he eats from a round bale or is a pasture-kept horse.
-But you should have some idea of how much hay or pasture he eats per day.
-One of the most obvious things a horse does when he’s ill is to change his eating habits.
+- Monitoring your horse’s hay input can be easy if you feed set amounts daily; it’s a bit harder if they eat from a round bale or is a pasture-kept horse.
+But you should have some idea of how much hay or pasture they eat per day.
+One of the most obvious things a horse does when he’s ill is to change their eating habits.

-- It’s absolutely ideal if you can measure your horse’s water intake.
-If you use buckets, it’s pretty easy to get a good estimate as you refill throughout the day.
+- It’s ideal if you can measure your horse’s water intake.
+If you use buckets, getting a good estimate is pretty easy as you refill throughout the day.
 I use a big muck tub that holds just under 20 gallons, so I know fairly accurately how much is consumed.
 The inside of the muck tub has a marker, also.
 Automatic waterers can also be fitted with measuring devices.
-From a water trough, you could have markers that indicate a fill line, and can show you how much water is gone per day.
+From a water trough, you could have markers that indicate a fill line and can show you how much water is gone per day.
 I’m sure there’s also some sort of measuring device for big troughs out there?

 Your horse’s outputs, like sweat, manure, and urine.

 - It’s not glamorous work, but it’s necessary.
 Memorize your horse’s sweat, manure, and urine.
 Sweat is something to watch because the lack of sweat can mean two things – anhidrosis or overheating.
-Anhidrosis or partial anhidrosis is the inability to sweat, which can lead to body temperature dysfunction and create dangerous overheating situations.
-If your horse has been sweating a lot, and suddenly stops sweating, that’s a sign that his body is dangerously overheated and you need vet care pronto.
+Anhidrosis or partial anhidrosis is the inability to sweat, leading to body temperature dysfunction and creating dangerous overheating situations.
+If your horse has been sweating a lot, and suddenly stops sweating, that’s a sign that their body is dangerously overheated you need to get vet care pronto.
 Your handy thermometer can help you recognize both situations, and your vet needs to be involved for both anhidrosis and overheating.

-- It’s hard to always be able to see your horse urinate, but you should know how it normally looks.
+- It’s hard to catch your horse urinating sometimes, but you should know how it normally looks.
 Foamy, cloudy, and varying shades of light yellow are all totally normal.
 It’s also wildly important to notice and track HOW your horse urinates.
 This applies to volume, stance, and ease of urination.
-Frequent urination in small quantities can mean pain somewhere in his body, or a life-threatening urinary situation.
+Frequent urination in small quantities can mean pain somewhere in their body, or a life-threatening urinary situation.
 They are rare, but they happen.
 It’s also entirely possible to train your horse to urinate on command.
-This old racehorse trick allows your horse to exercise comfortably with an empty bladder, you get to see what’s up with his urine, and it’s handy if you show and are tested.
+This old racehorse trick allows your horse to exercise comfortably with an empty bladder, you get to see what’s up with their urine, and it’s handy if you show and are tested.

-Your horse’s behaviors – how does he normally act?
+Your horse’s behaviors – how do they normally act?

-- How does he act in the stall?
-Does he have a favorite place to rest, look out, pee and poop?
-Does he pace, circle, crib, or have another vice?
-What about his eating behaviors – does he dunk his hay, or prefer to have it in a hay net?
-Stalls can be stressful for horses, so know what his normal behaviors are like so you can spot the trouble.
+- How do they act in the stall?
+Do they have a favorite place to rest, look out, pee and poop?
+Do they pace, circle, crib, or have another vice?
+What about their eating behaviors – do they dunk hay, or prefer to have it in a hay net?
+Stalls can be stressful for horses, so know what their normal behaviors are like so you can spot the trouble.

-- What are his patterns in the paddock or field?
+- What are their patterns in the paddock or field?
 Same things here.
-Where does he rest, play, lay down, roll, buck around?
-You might also notice that he acts differently when he’s with his friends or not.
+Where do they rest, play, lay down, roll, buck around?
+You might also notice that they act differently when they’re with friends or alone.

 Behaviors like rolling can tell you a lot about your horse’s daily habits.

-- Who does he hang around with and where is he on the herd hierarchy?
-This one is a biggie – especially when it comes to getting enough food and not getting beaten up.
-This also goes hand in hand with inspecting his body every day and checking his weight to be sure his status on the horse hierarchy isn’t causing weight gain or loss.
-Which may, or may not be, what he needs.
+- Who do they hang around with, and where are they on the herd hierarchy?
+This one is a biggie – especially when getting enough food and not getting beaten up.
+This also goes hand in hand with inspecting their body every day and checking their weight to be sure the status on the horse hierarchy isn’t causing weight gain or loss.
+Which may, or may not be, what they needs.

 - Your horse’s sleep patterns.
-You might not be at the barn 24/7 watching your horse like a stalker, but you might be able to figure some things out about his sleep patterns.
-You might be able to find squashed shavings, or poop stains on your horse’s side or neck, or flattened paddock footing, or squished-down horse-shaped paddock-patches.
+You might not be at the barn 24/7 watching your horse like a stalker, but you might be able to figure some things out about their sleep patterns.
+You might be able to find squashed shavings, or poop stains on your horse’s side or neck, or flattened paddock footing, or squished-down horse-shaped paddock patches.

-- When does he sleep?
+- When do they sleep?
 You may not be able to exactly figure this one out, unless you have some awesome software or farm watch system in place.
 But, you might be able to see your horse’s naps.
-Maybe he naps at a certain time or when the sunshine is just right.
+Maybe they nap at a certain time or when the sunshine is just right.

-How your horse feels while being grooming, and things you notice while grooming your horse.
+How your horse feels while being groomed, and things you notice while grooming your horse.

-- This extends beyond just cleaning your horse, but really get to notice what’s going on in his body.
-Notice how he feels in his muscles as you press on them.
+- This extends beyond just cleaning your horse, and into noticing what’s going on in their body.
+Notice how they feel in the muscles as you press on them.
 Flinching, or leaning in?
-Is he lumpy anywhere from a hive, bug bite, or cut?
-What about his normal itchy places?
+Are they lumpy anywhere from a hive, bug bite, or cut?
+What about their normal itchy places?
 Any new itchy places?

 - Get to know your horse’s skin and hair.
 Bald spots, sticky spots, random long hairs, rubbed places where the skin could start to become a sore, rubbed places that are calloused over.
 I really do mean memorize your horse.
 Every last hair!

-- And notice how his skin and coat are overall.
-Have you spent one too many days scrubbing the tar out of him with 49 different shampoos and he’s all dry?
-Or are his natural oils so plentiful that water beads on his coat?
+- And notice how their skin and coat are overall.
+Have you spent one too many days scrubbing the tar out of them with 49 different shampoos, and they’re all dry?
+Or are their natural oils so plentiful that water beads on the coat?
 Hint – it should be the latter.

-- How is his shedding?
+- How is shedding going?
 On schedule, ahead of schedule, or delayed?
-Not all horses with Cushing’s are super hairy, and not all super hairy horses have Cushing’s.
-You need a blood test for this, not your best guess based on his coat.
-But, his coat condition and shedding patterns are definitely part of the big picture here.
+Not all horses with Cushing’s are super hairy, and not all have Cushing’s.
+You need a blood test, not your best guess based on their coat.
+But, their coat condition and shedding patterns are part of the big picture here.